ait-aecid/logdata-anomaly-miner/aecid-testsuite/Readme.md

 # aecid-testsuite

 This project includes all kinds of tests for *AECID* and *aminer*.
-We used Docker instances for testing (see: [How to use the aecid-testsuite](https://github.com/ait-aecid/logdata-anomaly-miner/wiki/How-to-use-the-AECID-testsuite))
+We used Docker instances for testing (see: [How to use the aecid-testsuite](https://github.com/ait-aecid/logdata-anomaly-miner/wiki/How-to-use-the-AECID-testsuite)).
-The aminer was tested and working with all tests in **Ubuntu 20.04** and **Debian Bullseye**.
+The aminer was successfully tested with all tests in **Ubuntu 20.04** and **Debian Bullseye**.
 In order to execute test classes the current path must be the *logdata-anomaly-miner* directory and the project structure must be as following:

 ## Unit-Tests